-Should you buy in the inner city or in the suburbs?
+Should you buy or build in the inner city or in the suburbs?

 Should you buy in the inner city or in the suburbs?
 It’s the eternal question that all home buyers face.
 We’ve put together a list of pros and cons aimed to help you think about your options and choose a location that will suit all of your needs.